swt30/thesis/chapters/03-models/03-models.md

 @Eq:adiabatic-temperature-gradient-radial combined with @eq:mass-continuity gives the temperature gradient in terms of the mass co-ordinate,
   $$ {dT \over dm} = -{T α G m \over 4 π r^4 ρ c_P}. $$ {#eq:adiabatic-temperature-gradient}

+Is the assumption of an adiabatic temperature gradient appropriate?
+In order to answer this, we need to show that convective heat transfer is dominant over conductive and radiative heat transfer---and if not, use those gradients instead.

+##### Convection vs conduction

+We can assess whether a planetary layer is likely to be convective or conductive by calculating its Rayleigh number,\marginnote{
+  Here, $g$ is the acceleration due to gravity, $\alpha$ is the volumetric thermal expansion coefficient, $\Delta T$ is the temperature differential across the layer, $h$ is the layer thickness, $\nu$ is the coefficient of kinematic viscosity and $\kappa$ is the thermal diffusivity.
+This is the Rayleigh number for a fluid layer heated from below; later in \cref{sec:heating-and-the-atmosphere} we will indeed assume that internal heating comes from deep in the planet and that the water layer is not itself luminous.
+} $$ Ra = {g \alpha \Delta T h^3 \over \nu \kappa}, $$ {#eq:rayleigh-number}
+which is the ratio of buoyant and viscous drag forces [@Milone2014].
+Rayleigh numbers over the critical threshold for convection $Ra_\mathrm{c}$, typically taken as $1000$--$2000$, indicate that buoyancy forces dominate and so the layer will convect.

+I will not be assessing the above equation for every model constructed in this dissertation, and an order-of-magnitude calculation will quickly show why: the Rayleigh number of a icy super-Earth far exceeds the critical threshold for convection.
+Taking as a representative example the case of an icy planet with a similar temperature structure to the Earth, here is a rough sketch of the Rayleigh number of its water layer.

+- For an Earth-sized and Earth-mass planet, the acceleration due to gravity $g$ is ~$\,10\,$m$\cdot$s$^{-2}$.
+- Ice VII is a good representative choice for the high-pressure phase of water inside a solid Earth-sized planet.
+The volumetric thermal expansion coefficient $\alpha$ of ice VII is ~$\,10^{-4}\,$K$^{-1}$ [@Fei1993].
+- Assume that our representative waterworld has a thick ice layer similar to the Earth's mantle.
+Then the temperature difference $\Delta T$ is ~$\,3000\,$K across a characteristic layer height $h$ of ~$\,3 \times 10^6\,$m.
+- The coefficient of kinematic viscosity $\nu$ can also be expressed as ${\eta \over \rho}$ where $\eta$ is called the dynamic viscosity and $\rho$ is the density [@Milone2014].
+In [@fig:simple-eos-comparison] we see that a representative density of ice is $10^3$--$10^4\,$Pa over the GPa--TPa range; I take $\rho\,$~$\,10^3$ to account for the planet's increased temperature over the zero-temperature EOS shown in that figure.
+Then taking the dynamic viscosity of ice VII as $10^{14}\,$Pa$\cdot$s [@Poirier1981], this gives $\nu\,$~$\,10^{11}\,$m$^2\cdot$s$^{-1}$.
+- The thermal conductivity of ice VII is ~$\,10\,$W$\cdot$m$^{-1}\cdot$K$^{-1}$ [@Chen2011].
+- Putting this together with [@eq:rayleigh-number] we find that $Ra\,$~$\,10^8$, five orders of magnitude higher than the critical Rayleigh number of $10^{3}$.

+Convective energy transport therefore almost certainly dominates within the bulk of the icy planet we have just considered.
+In order for viscosity effects to suppress convection, the kinematic viscosity of ice $\nu$ would have to be five orders of magnitude larger.
+Therefore I proceed by assuming that convection holds throughout the planet.
+This is a good assumption although it is worth noting that convection could potentially be suppressed if the planet were much more weakly heated or if the ice layer were much thinner.
+Therefore, in a more detailed model it might also be sensible to allow thin conductive layers at key transition points like at the planet's crust.
+Such layers would be expected to sustain conductive heat transfer because they are thin and occur at points where the composition of the planet is changing.
+This is the approach taken by @Valencia2006 when modelling super-Earth and super-Mercury planets and it is inspired by the boundary layers used in Earth models.

+##### Convection vs radiation

+In contrast to the above, a single representative order-of-magnitude calculation is not appropriate for showing whether radiation is likely to be a dominant mode of energy transport throughout the entire planet.
+This is because radiative transfer is almost certain to be dominant at some point in the outer layers of every waterworld: as the planet's solid/liquid interior transitions into a gaseous atmosphere, radiation becomes a viable method of carrying increasing amounts of energy.
+Though this chapter does not yet treat the atmosphere of the planet, we will see in @sec:heating-and-the-atmosphere that a radiative temperature gradient is needed to represent the atmosphere.
+We will therefore treat this radiative atmosphere appropriately when we come to it.

+For the icy planetary interior models in this chapter, however, radiation is unimportant to the energy transport of the planet.
+This is by analogy with the Earth, where only long-wavelength ($\geq 1\,$km) radio waves can propagate, transporting negligible amounts of heat compared to conduction and convection [@Milone2014].
+We expect similar behaviour to hold with ice/liquid waterworlds because these materials are effectively opaque to shorter-wavelength radiation.

 ## Models

 Together, [@eq:mass-continuity; @eq:pressure-gravity; @eq:eos; @eq:adiabatic-temperature-gradient] define a structural model: three ordinary differential equations and an equation of state linking pressure, temperature and density.